 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by Marin LAFCo is included in Note 2 to the financial statements.
-As described in Note 6 to the financial statements, Marin LAFCo changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87, Leases, in the fiscal year 2022.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.